Why Not Using Vault Upstream?

 Using it or not?

-March 9th, 2020, was the day when I forked Vault and released 3 commits:
+March 9th, 2020, the day where I forked Vault and released 3 commits:

 Disclosure: I take big decisions inside a nonprofit so it’s my responsibility like writing an internal security strategy (1st version)

-I took time to think about a few things
+I took time to think about few things

 Will, I release all my commits?